riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 a0-a7, the first two of which are also used to return values.

 Scalars that are at most XLEN bits wide are passed in a single argument register, or on the stack by value if none is available.
-When passed in registers, scalars narrower than XLEN bits are widened according to the sign of their type up to 32 bits, then sign-extended to XLEN bits.
+When passed in registers or on the stack, integer scalars narrower than XLEN bits are widened according to the sign of their type up to 32 bits, then sign-extended to XLEN bits.

 Scalars that are 2✕XLEN bits wide are passed in a pair of argument registers, with the low-order XLEN bits in the lower-numbered register and the high-order